-- b.
-Greatness in the kingdom of God doesn't come from selfexaltation, but rather by humble servanthood - humbly serving others. - (1).
-1 Pet 5:5-6 Peter told first century saints, "...all of you be submissive to one another, and be clothed with humility, for 'God resists the proud, But gives grace to the humble.'
-Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time." - 3.
-And so, Jesus demonstrated that genuine servanthood and humility are never announced, they are silently performed and may even go completely unnoticed. - В. The SECOND great principle about servitude and humility seen here is: Humility must be RECEIVED WILLINGLY, and without the need to feel we must REPAY! - 1.
-Turning back to John chapter 13, it appears - at first glance - that Peter was demonstrating a genuine HUMBLE attitude toward Jesus washing his feet.
-But in REALITY, Peter was trying to disguise his OWN arrogant pride.
+- Greatness in the kingdom of God doesn't come from selfexaltation, but rather by humble servanthood - humbly serving others. - (1).
+1 Peter 5:5-6 Peter told first century saints, "...all of you be submissive to one another, and be clothed with humility, for 'God resists the proud, But gives grace to the humble.'
+Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time." - And so, Jesus demonstrated that genuine servanthood and humility are never announced, they are silently performed and may even go completely unnoticed. - B. The second great principle is that servitude and humility must be received willingly, and without the need to feel we must repay! - Turning back to John chapter 13, it appears at first glance that Peter was demonstrating a genuine humble attitude toward Jesus washing his feet.
+But in reality, Peter was trying to disguise his own arrogant pride.

-- John 13:6-7 John writes, "Then He came to Simon Peter.
+- a.
+John 13:6-7 John writes, "Then He came to Simon Peter.

 And Peter said to Him, 'Lord, are You washing my feet?'

-Jesus answered and said to him, 'What I am doing you do not understand now, but you will know after this." - b.
-But Peter REFUSED to submit to this act of servitude. - "Peter said to Him, 'You shall never wash my feet!"
-(John C. 13:8a) - 2.
-It's almost as if Peter is saying, "These OTHER disciples of Yours may let you humble Yourself before THEM, but you'll NEVER humble Yourself before ME!" - 3.
+Jesus answered and said to him, 'What I am doing you do not understand now, but you will know after this."' - b.
+But Peter refused to submit to this act of servitude. - c.
+"Peter said to Him, 'You shall never wash my feet!"
+(John 13:8a) - It's almost as if Peter is saying, "These other disciples of Yours may let you humble Yourself before them, but you'll never humble Yourself before me!" - 3.
 That's when Jesus delivers this most scathing rebuke to this proud apostle.
 Jesus says, "If I do not wash you, you have no part with Me."
-(John 13:8b) - All along, Jesus had been trying to teach His disciples the a. importance of being a genuine servant to others, but they had all missed the message. - Now, it's as if Jesus is telling Peter, "If you don't learn this b. lesson on humility right now, you might as well pack up your things and leave.
-You'll NEVER be of any use to Me!"
+(John 13:8b) - a.
+All along, Jesus had been trying to teach His disciples the importance of being a genuine servant to others, but they had all missed the message. - b.
+Now, it's as if Jesus is telling Peter, "If you don't learn this lesson on humility right now, you might as well pack up your things and leave.
+You'll never be of any use to Me!"

-- It would have been virtually impossible for these men to give C. their lives serving Jesus Christ as their Lord - in preaching the gospel of Christ to others, and in ministering to the needs of the saints - if they never learned the meaning of genuine servanthood and humility? - Pride-filled Christians make VERY poor servants.
-They're always 4. looking for people to do for THEM, rather than looking for opportunities to serve the needs of OTHERS.
-They're always complaining that no one did anything for THEM in their time of need, when they SHOULD be remembering all the times THEY failed to respond to the needs of others. - The Lord has NO ROOM for arrogant, pride-filled disciples a. who are always complaining that no one does anything for THEM.
-We aren't here to BE served - but like Jesus, we are here to SERVE. - b.
-This is one of the reasons why so many Christians fall away or become inactive in the Lord's service - they're sitting around WAITING TO BE SERVED.
-And when no one CATERS to their need, they get OFFENDED and walk right out of the church. - But when everyone is SERVING, we don't have time to worry C. about whether we're BEING served!
+- c.
+It would have been virtually impossible for these men to give their lives serving Jesus Christ as their Lord - in preaching the gospel of Christ to others, and in ministering to the needs of the saints - if they never learned the meaning of genuine servanthood and humility? - Pride-filled Christians make very poor servants.
+They're always looking for people to do for them, rather than looking for opportunities to serve the needs of others. - They're always complaining that no one did anything for them in their time of need, when they should be remembering all the times they failed to respond to the needs of others. - a.
+The Lord has no room for arrogant, pride-filled disciples who are always complaining that no one does anything for them.
+We aren't here to be served but like Jesus, we are here to serve. - b.
+This is one of the reasons why so many Christians fall away or become inactive in the Lord's service - they're sitting around waiting to be served.
+And when no one cater to their need, they get offended and walk right out of the church. - c.
+But when everyone is serving, we don't have time to worry about whether we're being served!